christopherhaney/christopherhaney.github.io/posts/dlss.md

 <center><em>A Lamborghini rendered in Forza Motorsport 7 (2017).
 No, that is not a real Lamborghini...</em></center>
 <br>

-Video games have always struggled in the compromise between **graphics** and **performance**.
+Video games have always struggled with the compromise between **graphics** and **performance**.
 Let’s start by discussing the pros and cons of prioritizing graphics versus prioritizing performance and establish some terminology along the way.

 ### Prioritizing Graphics